 Featuring Jewish-themed art, spiritual, health and wellness workshops for men and women in their 20s through 50s.
 Join the Jewish Arts & Soul Project in creative spaces throughout St. Louis for unique experiences that nourish the mind, body and spirit.
 It’s a new way to engage!
 Generously funded in part by the Jewish Federation of St. Louis.

-Date: Tuesday, March 7
+Date: Monday, August 7

 Location: The J’s Staenberg Family Complex, Arts & Education Building